 Skip to Content

-With Massey’s Bachelor of Resource and Environmental Planning you can contribute to designing better communities and ensuring sustainable use of resources.
+With Massey’s Bachelor of Resource and Environmental Planning you can contribute to designing better cities and communities and ensuring sustainable use of resources.

 Resource and environmental planning is a creative interdisciplinary process that deals with both the natural and human dimensions of the world around us.
-It is concerned with the diversity, productivity and vitality of our economy, communities and natural systems.
+It recognises and promotes the interdependence of our economy, communities and natural environment.

 Resource and environmental planners design cities and urban areas that are innovative and vibrant, with character and aesthetic appeal.